thewtex/thesis/introduction/background_and_significance.rst

 susceptible to atherosclerosis, so plaque invariably develops around the bifurcation at the carotid bulb.

-Carotid endarterectomy (CEA), is a surgery performed to reduce the risk of stroke from carotid atherosclerosis.
+Carotid endarterectomy (CEA) is a surgery performed to reduce the risk of stroke from carotid atherosclerosis.
 It involves accessing the carotid in the neck near the carotid bulb.
 An incision is made longitudinally along the carotid, the plaque is scraped out, and the surgical site closed.
 CEA has been